ServerlessLife/serverless-spy/doc/writing_tests.md

 await serverlessSpyListener.waitForXXX()
 ```

 `WaitFor` methods are generated with TypeScript.
-You should name your resources in CDK so that these methods are easy to read.
+You should name your resources in CDK in a way that these methods are easy to read.

 Please note that there is no order enforced on events.
 The same event can match with multiple `WaitFor` calls.
 When `WaitFor` is called, it checks for a matching event in the bucket of all received events since initializing `ServerlessSpyListener`.
 The matching event will not be removed.
 If the event is not found, it starts to wait for one.
 So if you write  `await serverlessSpyListener.waitForXXX<TestData>()` twice, because you expect events to occur twice, it will not work.
 The first event will satisfy both `WaitFor` calls.

-`TestData` is an optional generic argument that makes things all parameters strongly typed.
+`TestData` is an optional generic argument that makes all parameters strongly typed.
 If that is useful, decide based on your use case.

 ## Filtering the events